AntzCode/CellSpecs/README.md

 It takes a few days to test a large number of cells and requires careful record-keeping.
 It is a bit cumbersome to use a spreadsheet on a mobile device, so I made this app to assist in the collecting of the data and for the calculating of the overall pack statistics.

+## Testing procedure and Data Stages

+Each cell is already numbered with a unique id.
+I first test the voltage and internal resistance.
+These are entered into the form when I click the "Add new" button.

+I then charge each cell to full capacity and I click to edit the cell, and I record the voltage of the cell after it has been charged.

+I then set the test mode to discharge and I let it run the battery down until it reaches the cutoff voltage.
+I then click to edit the cell details again and I record: milliamps capacity, milliwatts capacity and the cell voltage at rest after having been fully discharged.

+I then recharge the cell to full and again edit the cell to record the voltage after recharge.

+I then let the cell rest for 7 days before recording the voltage and Internal Resistance again.
+This can help to identify faulty cells that would eventually destroy a battery pack.

+Those are the five stages of testing and they are labeled as such:

+1. **New**: Initial entry (cell number, voltage, IR)
+2. **Testing**: First charge voltage entered
+3. **Charging**: Capacity data (mAh, mWh, flat voltage) entered
+4. **On hold**: Recharge voltage entered
+5. **Tested**: 7-day voltage and IR entered

 ## Features

 - **Multi-stage Cell Entry**: Enter cell data through sequential stages (initial specs, charge voltage, capacity, recharge, 7-day testing)